Gay's Anatomy: Production

+Nicky Doll (pictured in 2022) is eliminated from the competition.

 The 63-minute episode was directed by Nick Murray, and originally aired on VH1 in the U.S. on March 27, 2020.
 The episode's premiere was seen by close to 630,000 viewers.
 A disclaimer regarding the catfishing allegations against Joey Gugliemelli, also known as Sherry Pie, appears at the beginning of every episode; with the cable network minimizing footage of them aside from winning challenges in episode three and five.
 World of Wonder, the production company behind the reality competition, donated $5,000 to The Trevor Project due to the disqualified contestant winning the episode.

 After its episode premiere, including the companion series, Brita issued an apology on X (formerly Twitter) for her actions towards Aiden Zhane, stating, "It is obviously not okay to bring one of my sisters down just because I was feeling a certain way".
 Nicky Doll told Gay Times that she "needed to fight twice as hard to show my personality" and felt "like it was an All Stars season."

+Fashion

+Aiden Zhane's outfit referenced The Silence of the Lambs (1991), and Gigi Goode showcased a look inspired by Troop Beverly Hills (1989).
+Sherry Pie wore an Elvis Presley-inspired outfit.

 Previously eliminated contestants Dahlia Sin and Rock M. Sakura shared on social media what they would have worn for the runway had they still been in the competition.